outscale/csonpath/README.md

 - **Find All**: Retrieve all values matching a path.
 - **Update or Create**: Update values or create new ones according to the path.
 - **Remove**: Remove values matching a path.
+- **Update or Create Callback**: Update values or create new ones according to the path, using a user-define callback.
+- **Callback**: Call a callback according to the path.
 - **Supports both C (using json-c) and Python objects.**

 ## ✅ Getting Started